skymavis/tanto-kit/packages/widget/README.md

 **Behavior**:

 - **Disconnected**: Displays a "Connect Wallet" button that opens a modal for wallet selection.
-- **Connected**: Shows the wallet’s avatar and address.
+- **Connected**: Shows the wallet's avatar and address.
 Clicking it opens a **Profile Modal** with wallet details and a disconnect option.

 ### Blockchain Interactions